3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Non-uniqueness of general preferred structures

 \subsection{General kinds of structures}

-First, we need to specify what we understand by the ``kind'' of each structure.
+First, we need to characterize a structure.
+We will do this by specifying its ``kind'', which will be explained.
 The symmetry of the {\MQS} requires us to define such structures as tensor objects over the Hilbert space, and the kinds of the structures as the types of these tensor objects plus unitary invariant conditions that they are required to satisfy \cite{Weyl1946ClassicalGroupsInvariantsAndRepresentations,Rota2001WhatIsInvariantTheoryReally}.
-The conditions are needed to express what it means to be ``preferred''.
-We will see in Sec. \sref{s:proof-TS-applications} that all candidate preferred structures of interest can be defined like this, so the results in this section apply to all of them.
+The conditions are needed to express what it means to be a ``preferred structure'' of a particular kind.

 We denote the space of \emph{tensors} of type $(r,s)$ over $\hilbert$, \ie the space of $\C$-\emph{multilinear} functions from $\botimes^r\hilbert^\ast\otimes\botimes^s\hilbert$ to $\C$, where $\hilbert^\ast$ is the dual of $\hilbert$, by